coopTilleuls/CoopTilleulsAclSonataAdminExtensionBundle/README.md

                 array('coutry','c')
                 );
 }
-//Where 'country' is the property name of the Shop entity who made the relation with Country Entity and 'c' a unique identifier (IMPORTANT the unique shortcut identifier CANNOT BE 'o' because 'o' is the default identifier of Sonata Admin)
+//Where 'country' is the property name of the Shop entity who made the relation with Country Entity and 'c' a unique identifier.
+//(IMPORTANT the unique shortcut identifier CANNOT BE 'o' because 'o' is the default identifier of Sonata Admin)

 /*In Product admin class*/
 public function getPathToMasterACL(){